Modeling the long term dynamics of pre-vaccination pertussis: results

 \subsection{Comparison with real data}

-The results for the power spectra of stochastic simulations show that out of the five models under consideration only SIRWS, SIR and SIRSI have frequency values for the stochastic multiannual peak compatible with data for pre-vaccination pertussis.
-Here we compare the spectra of these three models with the spectra for London and Ontario data sets shown in Figs. \ref{fig5} and \ref{fig6}.
+The results for the power spectra of stochastic simulations show that out of the four extensions of the SIR model under consideration only SIRWS and SIRSI have frequency values for the stochastic multiannual peak that preserve or improve the compatibility with data for pre-vaccination pertussis previously obtained with the SIR model.
+Here we compare the other features of spectra of the SIR model and of the SIRWS and SIRSI extensions with the spectra for London and Ontario data sets shown in Figs. \ref{fig5} and \ref{fig6}.

 As a first step towards achieving this we determine the population size $N$ for each model.
 As discussed before both data sets have the similar average recorded rate of new cases in a month interval and thus correspond to a similar effective population.
 However, the deterministic counterparts of the models, and consequently the stochastic models too, predict different densities of infectives in the steady state.
 To resolve this, for each of the three models we make simulations with the same length and the same sampling time as those of the London or Ontario data sets and record the incidence of the disease in the sampling interval.
 The transient period in all simulations is taken to be 50 years and each simulation starts from a random initial condition.
 We calibrate the effective population size $N$ for a given model by imposing that the incidence averaged over $10^3$ different simulation runs is the same as the time averaged incidence in the corresponding data set, given by the dashed line in Fig. \ref{fig5} and in Fig. \ref{fig6}.
 In Fig. \ref{figlast} we show typical incidence time series for $\beta_1=0.05$ and the effective population size $N$ for each of the three models from which individual power spectra are computed.